ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

 Observable [video](https://www.youtube.com/watch?v=looJcaeboBY)
   * Observable is an "inverted" Iterable
   * The Iterable and Observable are Producers
-  * The Iterator and Observer are conduites to the Consumer
+  * The Iterator and Observer are conduits to the Consumer
-  * In the Iterable patern the Consumer calls the Producer and it returns an Iterator.
+  * In the Iterable pastern the Consumer calls the Producer and it returns an Iterator.
 The Consumer is in charge of pulling the next value out of the Iterator.
-  * In the Observable patern you pass in an Observer and it pushes the next value to the Consumer through the Observer.
+  * In the Observable pastern you pass in an Observer and it pushes the next value to the Consumer through the Observer.